Ombi-app/Ombi.Docs/docs/settings/notifications/email.md

 ### Gmail Less Secure Apps

-Sometimes Gmail requires you to enable "access for less secure apps".
-This setting can be found [here](https://myaccount.google.com/lesssecureapps).
+In the past, Gmail has required you to enable "access for less secure apps", under your account security. [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps).
+This setting has been/is being retired (it's being done in stages, not all users will encounter this at once).
+The only way moving forward is via Two Factor Authentication.

 ### Two Factor Authentication

+To send email via Gmail with a direct SMTP connection, you may need to add an "App Password" to your account.
-If you have 2 factor authentication turned on with your Gmail account, you will need to create an App Password with Google.
+This is only possible if you have 2 factor authentication turned ON with your Gmail account.
 More information can be found [here](https://support.google.com/accounts/answer/185833)

 ### Email failing even with correct SMTP settings